Paula Ben-Gurion: Death and legacy

 Paula Ben-Gurion died in the Beer Sheba Hospital on 29 January 1968, at 76 years old.
-At her deathbed, her husband read the verse "thou wentest after me in the wilderness, in a land that was not sown".
+At her deathbed, her husband read the verse "thou wentest after me in the wilderness, in a land that was not sown" (Jeremiah 2:2).
 He subsequently retired from politics and public life.
 David Ben-Gurion had never discussed with Paula where she would have liked her body to be buried.
 He decided that her body would be buried on a cliff next to the Midreshet Sde Boker, in a small plot surrounded by trees, which he had intended for his own body.
-She received a modest funeral at Sde Boker, eschewing any state protocol.
-It was attended by family and members of the Israeli government, and conducted by the chief military rabbi Shlomo Goren.
-She was given a eulogy by Devora Netzer, who emphasized Paula's role as the prime minister's "helpmate", saying: "in every situation you were able to create a warm home – for kings, for barons, and for worker".
+She received a simple funeral at Sde Boker, where it was attended by family and members of the Israeli government, and conducted by the chief military rabbi Shlomo Goren.
+She was given a eulogy by Devora Netzer, who described Paula as the prime minister's "helpmate".
 The site of her burial was renovated extensively, building a ceremonial plaza over her own grave and moving her gravestone away from her actual resting place.